M203 grenade launcher: Uses

 The M203 grenade launcher is intended to be used as close fire support against point and area targets.
 The round is designed to be effective at breaking through windows and exploding inside, blowing up doors, producing multiple casualties, destroying bunkers or emplacements, and damaging or disabling soft-skinned vehicles.
-In the Vietnam war, U.S. Navy and Coast Guard personnel on boats would lob 40 mm grenades into the water (using the M79 grenade launcher), to preemptively attack Viet Cong swimmers ("sappers") attempting to plant explosives on anchored or moored U.S. water craft.
+In the Vietnam War, U.S. Navy and Coast Guard personnel on boats would lob 40 mm grenades into the water (using the M79 grenade launcher), to preemptively attack Viet Cong swimmers ("sappers") attempting to plant explosives on anchored or moored U.S. watercraft.

 Its primary purpose is to engage enemies in dead space that cannot be reached by direct fire.
 A well-trained M203 gunner can use their weapon to suppress the enemy, based on movement and sight.
 In addition, the M203 can be used as a crowd control weapon when equipped with the M651 tactical CS (tear gas) grenade.
 While classified primarily as an anti-personnel weapon, the shaped charge featured in the HEDP round gives it the capability to penetrate lightly armored vehicles.